Binance Market Update (2022-09-12)

 Binance

-The global cryptocurrency market cap now stands at $1.06T, down by -0.12% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.07T, up by 1.07% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PHB, SNM, and LOOM, up by 179%, 132%, and 57%, respectively.
+Market outperformers include PHB, SNM, and GLM, up by 147%, 96%, and 51%, respectively.

 Top stories of the day: